Menorca in 2 Days: everything you need to know

 The actual capital of the island is Mahón.
 It is a small city with a registered population of just over 30,000 inhabitants, but in summer it doubles that number, making it a very busy place.
 Moreover, the airport is very close by, so it's best to start your trip here.

 During the first day of your trip, you will be able to get to know the charms of Mahón.
-But there are other activities to do in Minorca, such as relaxing in the afternoon on the beaches of Son Bou and nearby, and ending the day with a visit to the Torre d'en Galmés archaeological site, where you will learn about Mediterranean prehistory.
+But there are other activities to do in Minorca, such as relaxing in the afternoon on the beaches of Son Bou and nearby, and ending the day with a visit to the Torre d'en Galmés archaeological site, where you will learn something of Mediterranean prehistory.
 Are you up for it?

 Mahón, from the airport to the port